Around Ever Corner Lies An Opportunity

 Because of his varied skill set he was a natural to become a television commentator, where he garnered the nickname “The Fight Professor“.
 In his broadcasting career Stephen went on to work for, among others, Showtime Networks, ESPN and CBS Sports Network, doing the commentating duties for Strikeforce, Pride Fighting Championships and the UFC Undisputed 3 video game.

 Prior to these accomplishments, Quadros’s life mission was to be the world’s greatest drummer.
-Stephen’s band SNOW, which featured Carlos Cavazo (Quiet Riot, Ratt) on guitar, gained a huge Southern California following, receiving radio airplay on KROQ and KLOS.
+Stephen’s band SNOW, which featured Carlos Cavazo (Quiet Riot, Ratt) on guitar, Tony Cavazo on bass and Doug Ellison on vocals, gained a huge Southern California following, receiving radio airplay on KROQ and KLOS.
 The band's current album, "SNOW: At Last", is available to purchase online.